-Now that you are already familiar with the definition and know how to choose gluten-free brown rice, are you curious about the nutrition facts of brown rice?
+Now that you are already familiar with the definition and know how to choose gluten-free brown rice, are you curious about the nutrition facts of this famous food with a brown color?
 If comparing brown rice with white rice, how far is the difference?

 First of all, it’s a scientific fact that brown rice is very healthy and beneficial for your heart.
 The reason is that brown rice contains fiber and magnesium, which help lower the risk of suffering from heart disease and stroke (1).

 Besides, eating brown rice frequently can help you control and lose weight.
 As a matter of fact, food that contains high levels of dietary fiber like brown rice, can make you feel full quickly and longer than normal.